schollz/norns.online/README.md

 - you can change `<yourname>` by pressing K2.
 - disable audio / change frame rate / adjust controls in global params

-## sharing audio tutorial
+## norns<->norns audio sharing tutorial

 ![parameters for sharing](https://raw.githubusercontent.com/schollz/norns.online/main/static/img/audio_sharing.png)

 - go to gloal parameters and make sure both "`send audio`" and "`allow rooms`" are set to "`enabled`".
-- change the "`room`" to the room you want to share audio in
+- change the "`room`" to the room you want to share audio. make sure your norns partner uses the same room.
 - go to main screen and press K3 to go online. you should now be sharing audio with any other norns in that room (max 3 per room).

 ## faq